Pylons/pylons/pylons/docs/index.rst

 ..
-Pylons documentation master file, created by sphinx-quickstart.py on Fri Mar 21 18:10:56 2008.
+Pylons documentation master file, created by sphinx-quickstart on Mon Apr 21 20:41:33 2008.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.